corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 ## Known Issues

-Overriding a colony designation causes the game to log an error like this:
+Overriding a colony designation and a deposit causes the game to log two errors like this:

 ```
-[19:47:33][game_singleobjectdatabase.h:147]: Object with key: col_mac_factory already exists
+[21:23:19][game_singleobjectdatabase.h:147]: Object with key: col_mac_factory already exists
+[21:23:20][game_singleobjectdatabase.h:147]: Object with key: d_resource_consolidation_1 already exists
 ```

 ## Changelog